What Is An Average?

 This is an excerpt from my forthcoming book on synthetic control methods.

 Averages are the most basic summary statistic we are taught, aside from (I suppose) summation, and they arise quite naturally when we try to find a single value that best represents a collection of numbers.
-In ye olden days, Egyptians and Babylonians used summary statistics in construction and financial matters.
-In modern times, we use averages to summarize things like test grades, incomes, and other variables we care about.
+In ye olden days, the Egyptians and Babylonians used summary statistics to aid in decision making for astronomy, agriculture, construction and financial matters.
+In modern times, we use summary statistics like averages to summarize things like test grades, incomes, and other variables we care about.

 Even still, the arithmetic average is, for most people, more of an ontological concept than a problem that must be solved for.
 For the average person/data scientist, the arithmetic average is mentally more akin, to facts like “the sun rises” or “Spain is in Europe” instead of something to be derived, solved for, or even justified from first principles.
 Indeed (at least in the United States), the arithmetic mean is taught with almost a childlike innocence of simple addition and division.
 Regularly, people use phrases like “on average” in casual conversation to denote frequency.
 But what is an average anyways?

-The point of this post is to show that the arithmetic average is the solution to an optimization problem.
-I will connect it to how we think about counterfactual estimation.
+The point of this post is to show that the arithmetic average is actually the solution to an optimization problem.
+I will connect it to how we think about counterfactual estimation in econometrics and marketing science.

 Definitions

-In doing so, we will require a few rules.
-In the book I have a dedicated chapter on the required mathematics, but I repeat the definitions here for convenience.
+We will require a few rules.
+In the book I have a dedicated chapter on the required mathematics, but I repeat the relevant definitions here for convenience.

 (optional mathematical background)